ellenoneill/ellens-grid/README.md

 - Islands

 ### Wrappers
-Wrappers can be defined by proportion, for instance `wrapper-1of2` (one half), `wrapper-1of3` (one third), `wrapper-2of3` (two thirds) and can be easily re-used as many times as you like, even when nested or applied to something more sematic then a `div`, like a `main` or `sidebar`.
+Wrappers can be defined by proportion, for instance `wrapper-1of2` (one half), `wrapper-1of3` (one third), `wrapper-2of3` (two thirds) [^1] and can be easily re-used as many times as you like, even when nested or applied to something more sematic then a `div`, like a `main` or `sidebar`.
 Just make sure the fractions add up to 1.

+[^1]: You can use a more generic class for defining proportions on wrappers and modules like `width-1of2`, I prefer the semantic naming.

     <div class="wrapper">
         <div class="module island">